Police Officer

 Writing a book & have a Q. If an officer is shot on a call, in say, NYC, would someone call the family to inform them the officer's been taken to the hospital or would they send a unit to their house to inform them?
 Sad question, I know.
 Thank you!

-Asked by Author over 11 years ago
+Asked by Author almost 12 years ago

 While I cannot speak to the precise policy of NYPD, I can say that almost every agency would send an officer to the spouse/family.
 That's really not news someone should get over the phone, and they aren't likely to be safe to drive themselves to the hospital.